Dunbar: Economy

-Dunbar has a vibrant and historic town centre with a large number of independent, locally owned retail businesses.
-Amongst the gift shops, salons, and cafes there are a community owned bakery and grocer, a butchers and fishmonger, traditional sweet shop, chocolatiere, florists, pet shop, and a hardware store.
+The town centre has several independent, locally owned retail businesses, including gift shops, salons, cafes, a community-owned bakery and grocer and fishmonger, traditional sweet shop, chocolatiere, florists, garden centre (located within Knox's Newsagents) and pet shop.
 The town also has a zero waste shop as well as several vintage and antique stores and two charity shops.
-There are two popular RNLI stores reflecting the town's important maritime connection.
-The High Street also features a great number of historic closes, two museums, and the "Backlands" garden and is a short walk to the scenic harbour area with its summertime food outlets.
-On the periphery of the town is a large garden centre with cafe, an Asda store accompanied by a drive-thru McDonald's built in late 2015, a restaurant and hotel owned by Marston's named the Pine Marten.
+There are two RNLI stores reflecting the town's maritime connection.
+On the periphery of the town is a garden centre with cafe, an Asda store accompanied by a drive-thru McDonald's built in late 2015, a restaurant and hotel owned by Marston's named the Pine Marten.

-Local businesses are supported by the Dunbar Trades Association, now in its 75th year.

-Dunbar has many hotels, B & Bs, a hostel, and campsites as well as short term lets.
-Located here are a number of companies offering adventure activities including surfing, wakeboarding, waterparks, coasteering, kite surfing, stand up paddleboarding (SUP) as well as boat and fishing tours which draw tourists to the area.
-Dunbar has a large indoor pool, many sports facilities, tennis courts, bowling greens, and facilities for petanque and putting.

-Tourists are also attracted by the walking and cycling routes in the area with other long-distance routes, the John Muir Way and Coast & Castles routes, also very popular.
-A number of accommodation providers offer cycle storage.

-Agriculture remains important, but although the harbour is still active mainly landing shellfish, fishing has declined.
-Its main manufacturers are Tarmac, producing cement at its Dunbar cement plant in Oxwell Mains (the only integrated cement plant in Scotland), and Belhaven Brewery, producing Scottish Ale.
+Tourism is part of the economy.
+Agriculture remains important but fishing has declined, although the harbour is still active, mainly landing shellfish.
+The main manufacturers are Tarmac, producing cement at Oxwell Mains (the only integrated cement plant in Scotland), and Belhaven Brewery, producing Scottish Ale.

+Transport

+The town is served by the A1, connecting at Spott roundabout to the south of Dunbar, and Dunbar railway station which has links to Edinburgh and the rest of Scotland, as well to as London and stations along the north-east England corridor.